milosdjurica/DAO-humanitarian-funding/README.md

 <h3 align="center">Humanitarian DAO</h3>

   <p align="center">
-    Decentralized Autonomous Organization (DAO) with a single goal: to donate to individuals who lack the financial resources for medical treatment.
+    Decentralized Autonomous Organization (DAO) with a goal to donate to individuals who lack the financial resources for medical treatment.
 Everyone deserves an equal chance, but unfortunately, that is not always the case.
 This DAO aims to address this issue by providing help to those in need.
     <br />
     <a href="https://github.com/milosdjurica/DAO-funding-foundry"><strong>Explore the docs »</strong></a>
     <br />